tgk/tgk.github.com/_drafts/getting-hot-with-propagators.md

 function up front.
 This is a constraint we can't live with when doing propagators, and we therefore turn to generic operators.

-Generic operators are functions which can be extended to cover new types of input based on a predicate dispatch of the input parameters. propaganda comes with a generic operator library built in which can be used for defining new generic operators and extending them.
+propaganda comes with a generic operator library built in which can be used for defining new generic operators and extending them using predicate dispatch on the input parameters.
 The library is available in the `propaganda.generic-operators` namespace.

 Here are two simple examples, both defining a new generic operator called `plus` and extending it from numbers to also cover vectors, with